asanzdiego/markdownslides/doc/md/readme.md

 ## Creation

 - First **copy the doc folder and rename it as you like**.
-This is not necessary but helps you organize your documents.
+It is important to rename it to prevent errors.

 - **Create the md files** that you want to generate in the **md folder**.
 The md files are [Markdown](http://en.wikipedia.org/wiki/Markdown) files